robertlarue/SiloSim/README.md

 Simulates a PLC and a truck scale representing a single asphalt loadout lane with up to five silos.
 Specifically, it emulates an Allen Bradley Micrologix 1100 PLC loaded with Command Alkon's JWS Apex Loadout program and a Cardinal Scales weigh indicator.
 ![SiloSim Screenshot](/SiloSim.png?raw=true)

+##Download
+The latest version can be downloaded at the [Github Releases](https://github.com/robertlarue/SiloSim/releases) page.

+##User Guide

 ##I.	Getting Started
 Before using SiloSim with JWS Apex, you must first configure the virtual Scale and PLC.